Anne Rasa: Education

-In 1961 Anne Rasa graduated with Bachelor of Science (Hons.) from the Royal College of Science, Imperial College, London University.
+In 1961 Anne Rasa graduated with Bachelor of Science (with honors) from the Royal College of Science, Imperial College, London University.
 Subsequently, she received a NATO-scholarship to investigate the aggression of fish.
-In 1965 she graduated with Master of Science from the University of Hawaiʻi.
+In 1965 she graduated with a Master of Science from the University of Hawaiʻi.
 In 1970 Rasa received her Ph.D. from London University with a Max-Planck-Scholarship on coral reef fish aggression under Konrad Lorenz.

 Scientific work

 From 1970, she continued her work at the Max-Planck-Institut für Verhaltenspsychologie in Seewiesen under Konrad Lorenz.
-During this period she started her Dwarf mongoose studies, concentrating on social structure, marking behavior and intra-group aggression.
+During this period she started her studies on mongoose dwarfs, concentrating on social structure, marking behavior and intra-group aggression.

 From 1975, she worked as a scientific assistant at Marburg University, Germany.
-She focused on ontogeny of behaviour in the dwarf mongoose and was awarded the Dr. Habilitation qualification as a professor in 1981.
+She focused on ontogeny of behaviour in the dwarf mongoose and was awarded the Habilitation qualification in 1981.

-From 1981, she worked with the University of Bayreuth, Germany, with a Heisenberg-Scholarship to accomplish her field studies on the dwarf mongoose in the Taru Desert, Kenya.
-She published the results of her studies in the book Mongoose Watch: A Family Observed with a foreword by Konrad Lorenz.
+From 1981, her work at the University of Bayreuth was financed by a Heisenberg-Scholarship to study dwarf mongoose in the Taru Desert, Kenya.
+She published the results in Mongoose Watch: A Family Observed with a foreword by Konrad Lorenz.
 He compares the significance of her works with those of Jane Goodall and Dian Fossey.
-In 1984 the book with its results was presented by Bernhard Grzimek in the popular German TV-series Expedition ins Tierreich and was translated into several languages.
+In 1984 the book with its results was presented by Bernhard Grzimek in the German TV-series Expedition ins Tierreich and was translated into several languages.

-From 1986, Rasa was Associate Professor at Pretoria University, South Africa, teaching ethology (lectures and practicals) and starting her studies on Yellow mongoose in the Kalahari Desert.
+From 1986, Rasa was associate professor at Pretoria University, South Africa, teaching ethology and starting her studies on Yellow mongoose in the Kalahari Desert.

-In 1991, she became Associate Professor at the University of Bonn, Germany, where she was teaching ethology (lectures and practicals), too, and continuing her studies on Yellow mongoose and studies on the sub-social tenebrionid beetle Parastizopus armaticeps.
-Rasa retired from Bonn University at the end of 2000.
+In 1991, she became associate professor at the University of Bonn, where she taught ethology and continuing her studies on Yellow mongoose and studies on the sub-social tenebrionid beetle Parastizopus armaticeps.
+Rasa retired from Bonn at the end of 2000.